Top 5 KPIs to measure your carrier performance

 KPIs are especially important while tracking performance fluctuations in any operation and help you adopt a proactive approach when dealing with it.
-Instead of taking on a plethora of metrics to track, spend a little time and select the most relevant KPIs for your supply chain that are not very granular in nature but do track all the vital aspects of your supply chain performance.
+Instead of taking on a plethora of metrics to track, spend a little time and select the most relevant KPIs for your supply chain that is not very granular in nature but does track all the vital aspects of your supply chain performance.

 Let’s take a closer look at some of the KPIs that can prove to be useful while tracking your carrier performance.

 There are numerous metrics that can be used to measure your supply chain performance and creating a carrier performance scorecard should be one of them.

 - On-time pickups and deliveries

 If you are paying for on-time pickup, departure, and delivery, then that is exactly what you should get.
 Any delays in this aspect will cause you to face trouble with your customers.
 According to Supply Chain Consortium, the average on-time pickup percentage is 96% for several segments, which is considered a good number.
 More than 40% of companies reached their goal performance, which ranges from 95-100%.